Haar null and Haar meager sets: a survey and new results: Analogs of the results from the locally compact case

 then we get a bijective map.
 This shows that $\psi$ is surjective.
-The other condition of \autoref{prop:decompullback} follows from \autoref{thm:DEKKVHresults} (2), which states that $\mathcal{H}(\mathbb{S}^1)$ can be written as the union of a meager and a Haar null set. \end{multistmt} Remark: (1) was originally proved in \cite{CK} using part (e) of \cite[Proposition 2]{CK} (which we already stated without proof as part (5) of \autoref{prop:ohnnontriv}); part (2) is \cite[Corollary 6.5]{DEKKVH}. \end{proof}
+The other condition of \autoref{prop:decompullback} follows from \autoref{thm:DEKKVHresults} (2), which states that $\mathcal{H}(\mathbb{S}^1)$ can be written as the union of a meager and a Haar null set.